Get customized results?

 Small business energy rates

-Choosing a tailored energy plan helps save money on operational costs.
-Review your usage needs and patterns to choose an energy plan with the most value.
-Call the number on your screen or fill out the form on this page to explore small business energy plans.
+The right energy plan can help lower your business’s operating costs.
+Review your typical energy usage to find the best fit, then call the number on your screen or fill out the form to explore customized small business electricity options.

 Average small business electricity rates

-The average price of small business electricity in the U.S. is 12.76 cents per kilowatt-hour (kWh), based on the latest Energy Information Administration (EIA) data.
-However, electricity rates vary by provider, plan, and location.
-Your business could save money on monthly energy bills by picking a plan tailored to its energy usage.
+The average price of small business electricity in the U.S. is 14.15 cents per kilowatt-hour (kWh), based on the latest Energy Information Administration (EIA) data.
+In deregulated states like Texas, commercial energy rates are even lower, at 9.03 cents per kWh.

 Our small business energy experts